kid-cavaquinho/kid-cavaquinho.github.io/_posts/2016-10-25-python-comprehensions.md

 ### Set comprehensions

 A set is an unordered and mutable collection of items.
-All it's elements are unique (no duplicates) and immutable.
-Set comprehensions are created in much the same way as dictionary comprehensions.
+All its elements are unique (no duplicates) and immutable.
+Set comprehensions are created the same way as dictionary comprehensions.

 {% highlight python lineanchors %}
 numbers = [0, 1, 2, 2, 3, 4, 5, 5, 6, 7, 8, 8, 9, 9, 9]